 And so father and daughter began a lifelong pattern of instruction.
 And as Mr. Bennet’s eyesight failed him, it was Lizzie who read the missives sent from the prime minister’s office to foil Bonaparte’s designs on conquering England.

-Had Elizabeth been born a man, Mr. Bennet might have informed others of her skills, but codebreaking wasn’t an appropriate vocation for a young lady, and worse, he had grown dependent on her abilities as his eyesight rendered the world around him a cipher that became increasingly difficult to navigate.
+Had Elizabeth been born a man, Mr. Bennet might have informed others of her skills, but codebreaking wasn’t an appropriate vocation for a young lady.
+Worse, he had grown dependent on her abilities as his eyesight rendered the world around him a cipher that became increasingly difficult to navigate.
 So he kept Lizzie’s abilities, and his own deficiencies, from being discovered outside the walls of his own home.

-The relationship between father and daughter at points quite irritated Mrs. Bennet who had no interest in puzzles or faculty for solving them, but she humored her husband at the same time entreating her daughter to stay silent with potential suitors about her oddities.
+The relationship between father and daughter at points quite irritated Mrs. Bennet, who had no interest in puzzles nor the faculties for solving them.
+But she humored her husband while at the same time entreating her daughter to stay silent with potential suitors about her oddities.
 And Lizzie, being a good-natured, lighthearted, and dutiful young woman of twenty years, yielded to her mother in this, not wanting her own eccentricities to stand in the way of her finding a loving match.

 “Lizzie!
 Your hands!
 My heavens, you must wash these immediately and change into something more suitable!”

 “Suitable for what?”
 Mr. Bennet asked.
 “She hasn’t any balls or visits planned at this time of the day, has she?”